EPPIcenter/nf-wgs-dsl2/docs/pathweaver.md

 ## PathWeaver Input

 ### 1. Run Name
-The PathWeaver workflow will create a new subdirectory in the `pathweaver_run` directory with the given "Run Name" and output all results to that new subdirectory.
+Given a string run name, the PathWeaver workflow will create a new subdirectory in the `pathweaver_run` directory with the given string and output all results to that new subdirectory.

 ### 2. Bam Files Directory
 PathWeaver works with the QC outputs from `final_bams` directory: